RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 ## How Rubi Compares with Other Symbolic Integrators

-Rubi dramatically out-performs other symbolic integrators, includeing Maple and Mathematica, on a grueling integration test suite consisting of over 70 thousand integrands and their optimal antiderivatives.
+Rubi dramatically out-performs other symbolic integrators, including Maple and Mathematica, on a grueling integration test suite consisting of over 70 thousand integrands and their optimal antiderivatives.
 The result of integration produced by the various systems is divided into several classes as follows:

 - **A** - Integral was solved and antiderivative is optimal in quality and leaf size.
 - **B** - Integral was solved and antiderivative is optimal in quality but the leaf size is